 HOUSE EXTERIOR, BEFORE

-We removed the brick, changed the roofline, installed new windows, redesigned the front porch and dormers, changed the gutters, re-landscaped and replaced the front door.
-We painted everything a warm white.
+We removed the brick, changed the roofline, installed new windows, redesigned the front porch and dormers, changed the gutters, replaced the front door and painted everything a warm white.

 HOUSE EXTERIOR, AFTER